-Jeb Bush: A Daughter’s Drug Addiction Leads to a Father’s StrategyBHOPB
+Jeb Bush: Daughter Noelle Bush’s Drug Addiction Leads to a Father’s StrategyAlyssa

 With a lineage that consists of two U. S. presidents, a U.S. senator, two governors, president of major industrial manufacturer and several successful businessmen, one would not expect to find a drug addict on any branch of the respected Bush family tree.
-However, Noelle Bush, the only daughter of Republican Presidential candidate John Ellis “Jeb” Bush, has endured a long and trying struggle with drug addiction.
+However, Noelle Bush is an addict.
+As the only daughter of Republican Presidential candidate John Ellis “Jeb” Bush, Noelle has endured a long and trying struggle with drug addiction.
 In today’s society, substance abuse knows no boundaries.
 Regardless of gender, race and socio-economic status, the allure of illicit substances continues to have a strong magnetic pull over a significant portion of the population.

 Jeb Bush recently addressed the challenges that he and his family have encountered while dealing with his daughter’s disease.
 As the potential holder of the highest U. S. governmental office, he has outlined steps to fight the drug epidemic in this country.
 He recognizes that this is a long-term dilemma that needs a long-term solution.
 According to Bush, “It will take real leadership that makes solving the problem a top priority.”